microsoft/sqltoolsservice/docs/guide/object_explorer.md

 ## Object Explorer Service

-> Object explorer service provides functionality to retrieve the hierarchical objects in each instance of SQL server.
-It handles request to expand or refresh a node in the hierarchy.
+> Object Explorer  service provides functionality to retrieve the hierarchical objects in each instance of SQL Server.
+It handles requests to expand or refresh a node in the hierarchy.

 > The service uses generated classes to create the objects hierarchy and there are two xml files used as sources to generated the classes.